-Increase turnover generated digitally by up to 10% through OPAPbet terminals and OPAP Store App

-Offer an audio-visual experience tailored for each product and area, communicating key priorities an creating live ambience through the activation of audio solutions in 700 additional stores

-Introduce a substantial food and beverage strategy and a business model to strengthen our stores en tainment destination identity

-Develop a "Strategic Account" approach by identifying and selecting the most strategic partners with highest potential and define clear service-levels in order to accelerate growth

-Introduce the new PUDO service at OPAP stores and complete a pilot roll-out in 400 stores

-Use in-store events as a vehicle to enhance entertainment and socializing, while supporting product awareness and performance through the implementation of up to 4,000 events per month

-Increase digital interaction with partners and enhance partners' engagement
+2022 Targets 2 2022 Performance Increase turnover generated digitally by up to 10% through OPAPbet terminals and OPAP Store App • See section G.2 Enhancing our Network Offer an audio-visual experience tailored for each product and area, communicating key priorities and creating live ambience through the activation of audio solutions in 700 additional stores • This target will remain in progress to be completed within 2023.
+Introduce a substantial food and beverage strategy and a business model to strengthen our stores entertainment destination identity • See section G.2.1.
+Investment and Transformation Develop a "Strategic Account" approach by identifying and selecting the most strategic partners with the highest potential and define clear service-levels in order to accelerate growth • See section G.2.1.
+Investment and Transformation Introduce the new PUDO service at OPAP stores and complete a pilot roll-out in 400 stores • This target will remain in progress to be completed within 2023.
+Use in-store events as a vehicle to enhance entertainment and socializing, while supporting product awareness and performance through the implementation of up to 4,000 events per month • See section G.2.2.
+Supporting our Network Increase digital interaction with partners and enhance partners' engagement • See section G.2.2.
+Supporting our Network